 PSY 2012 – General Psychology

-- Completion of at least 50 hours of observation in at least three (3) different clinical settings
+- Completion of at least 10 hours of observation in any physical therapy setting (within 3 years)

 The PTA program application deadlines are as follows:

-- For linkage students: February 1-February 15 each year (Linkage transmittal forms must be submitted by January 15 each year).
+a.
+For linkage students: April 16- April 30 each year (Linkage transmittal forms must be submitted by March 16 each year).

-Yes, you may apply to the program once all three (3) prerequisite courses (including any college preparation courses) and the 50 observation hours have been completed.
-Once the completed application has been submitted within the the application window, the program’s Admissions Committee will oversee the lottery selection process to determine the students who would be invited for admission to the program for that academic year.
+No, the three (3) prerequisite courses may be completed during the summer term prior to starting the program’s PHT courses (beginning in the fall term).
+The students must pass all prerequisite courses with a grade C or better and upload transcripts after completion.
+However, the 10 observation hours must be completed before applying to the program.
+Once the completed application has been submitted within the application window, the program’s Admissions Committee will oversee the selection admissions process to determine the students who would be invited for admission to the program for that academic year.

 Yes, depending on the student’s study habits and organization, part-time employment is possible except during the three full-time clinical affiliations (unless you work at night).
 Classes are held Monday through Thursday, mornings or afternoons.
 Program requirements are rigorous, and students must make a commitment to the program to ensure success.